MutheuTheAnalyst/Tableau-Project-/README.md

 ## Dashboard presentation.
 - I created and published the dashboard on Tableae Public under the name :**'HR Analytics Dashboard'**.

 - Here is the png format of the

+## Insights from the dashboard
+1.